table tennis

 4. Placing will be determined firstly on matches won, then on ratio of sets won and lost, then on ratio of points for and against for all pool matches.

-Doubles and Mixed Doubles competition format
+Doubles and Mixed Doubles Competition Format

 1. Schools must request specific doubles pairings at entry time, from their own school only.